evelynh037/data-investigation-model/README.md

 ## Baseline Model
 We choose to use a tree decision model for our baseline model.
+There are 4 predictor variable

 ## Final Model